ichord/At.js/README.md

 **support ie6,7.
 But problem in long word break**

 ###Feature
+* can listen any char you want. every listening can have same settings but different value. so they can have different behaviors such as showing different data by setting different template.
 * support static data and dynamic data(ajax) at the same time it will search the static data first.
 If not exist, searching by callabck then.
 * cacheable
-* decide which data should show yourself(data template)
+* decide which data should be showing yourself(data template)
 * press `TAB` or `ENTER` to insert.
 * press `UP` and `DOWN` to select.